Why do plants wilt on hot days? And what perennials work well in hot, dry conditions?

 Why is it importance to keep plants from wilting?

-One of the main reasons is cell damage.
-When plants lack water and start to wilt, the cells of the plant become damaged.
-Over time, from a lack of rain or you forget to water, plant cell damage can be seen as dark round spots on plant leaves and stems, or as dead leaves on plants.
-If left for too long without water, plants will overtime, fail.
+One of the main reasons plants suffer is cell damage.
+When plants lack water and begin to wilt, inner cells shrink.
+Over time, whether caused by insufficient rain or forgetting to water, this damage can be seen as dark, round spots on leaves and stems or as dead foliage.
+You may also notice dry, brown edges on the leaves.
+Additionally, flower buds may not form properly or could appear deformed when they bloom.
+If plants are left without water for too long, they will eventually wither and die.

 Perennials for Hot, Dry Locations

-Here are a few perennials with tuberous or bulb roots for hot locations.
+Here are some magnificent perennials with tuberous or bulbous roots, perfectly suited for thriving in hot, dry locations.

 Peony (Paeonia)